 School ends tomorrow, as I write this.
 We don’t have much in the way of camps or full-day activities set up for the kids, part of the me-not-working decision.
 (See previous post.)
 Instead we undertake what I refer to as Mom Camp.
-Just me and my three friends exploring Boulder’s vast holdings.
+Just me and my three young friends exploring Boulder’s vast holdings.
 (Let’s hope they feel vast this year.)
 Anyway, I’m not sure how my blog writing will change with our summer schedule.

 Therefore, I’m going to take the next two weeks away from writing in order to transition once again into full-time parenting.
 Also, we’ll be pulling off a DIY home renovation project over the next two weeks which will leave our computer harder to access.
 I’m sure I’ll be updating you on Mom Camp and the “moving a wall in our basement” project.
 Until then…